 Birth Certificates

-The birth certificate is used to prove the birth of the newborn baby, and is issued by the local authority where the mother is living or registers her permanent residence.
-In case the infant is abandoned, this certificate is issued by the local authority where the child is found.
-Within 30 days from the date of birth, the infant has to be registered to have a birth certificate.
+The birth certificate serves as the official document to confirm the birth of a newborn and is issued by the local authority where the mother resides or registers her permanent address.
+If a child is abandoned, the certificate is issued by the authority in the area where the child is discovered.
+It is essential to register the birth within 30 days from the date of birth to obtain a birth certificate.

-This registration can be undertaken by the child’s relatives or any other person in case the child is abandoned.
+This registration process can be carried out by the child’s family members or any individual if the child has been abandoned.

-2 - Marriage Certificate of the parents (if any)
+2 - Marriage Certificate of the parents (if applicable).

 3 - Family residence book or temporary residence certificate of the mother.
-In case the child is abandoned, these papers are replaced by a report of the child’s conditions.
+For abandoned children, these documents will be supplanted by a report detailing the child's circumstances.

 Comments (1)